noobpk/gemini-bigdata-serve/README.md

-# gemini-bigdata
+# Gemini-Bigdata (G-BD)
-A Big Data processing for gemini-self-protector
+This is a Gemini-Big Data for gemini-self-protector

 ## Gemini Components